cchitsiang/awesome-stars/README.md

 - [kedro-org/kedro](https://github.com/kedro-org/kedro) - Kedro is a toolbox for production-ready data science.
 It uses software engineering best practices to help you create data engineering and data science pipelines that are reproducible, maintainable, an
 - [BlinkDL/RWKV-LM](https://github.com/BlinkDL/RWKV-LM) - RWKV is an RNN with transformer-level LLM performance.
 It can be directly trained like a GPT (parallelizable).
 So it's combining the best of RNN and transformer - great performance, fast inference, sa
 - [zhudotexe/kani](https://github.com/zhudotexe/kani) - kani (カニ) is a highly hackable microframework for chat-based language models with tool use/function calling.
 (NLP-OSS @ EMNLP 2023)
-- [dataelement/bisheng](https://github.com/dataelement/bisheng) - Bisheng is an open LLM devops platform for next generation AI applications.
+- [dataelement/bisheng](https://github.com/dataelement/bisheng) - BISHENG is an open LLM devops platform for next generation Enterprise AI applications.
 - [TrainGRC/textweaver](https://github.com/TrainGRC/textweaver) -
 - [microsoft/promptflow](https://github.com/microsoft/promptflow) - Build high-quality LLM apps - from prototyping, testing to production deployment and monitoring.
 - [cofactoryai/textbase](https://github.com/cofactoryai/textbase) - ✨ Textbase is a simple framework for building AI chatbots. ✨